noizy-sthlm/infisical-tutorial/scenario/section1/exposed.md

 ## What's Next?

-We've successfully created a repository with hardcoded secrets.
+We've successfully created a repository with hardcoded secrets and demonstrated that the application works.
 In the next section, we'll learn how to detect these secrets using Infisical's scanning capabilities.